Charge Time for 100Ah Battery by Source

 Sizing your solar array to fully recharge daily?
 Our <a href="/solar/solar-battery-charge-time-calculator">solar battery charge time calculator</a> models panel output throughout the day.

 Charging speed for a 100Ah battery ranges from under 2 hours (high-current DC-DC charger) to multiple days (small solar panel in bad weather).
 Pick the charging source that matches your daily energy deficit, and size it with enough margin that cloudy days do not leave you short.
+The charge time gap between LiFePO4 and lead-acid is even wider than the numbers suggest once you factor in the absorption phase — our LiFePO4 vs lead-acid comparison covers both charge and discharge differences.

 Last updated: